Azure/azurehpc/experimental/cc_slurm_nhc/readme.md

 ## Prerequisites

 - CycleCloud 8.2.2 is installed, Ubuntu 18.04, SLURM 2.6.4 (Tested with these versions, other versions may work)
-- Compute node(s), ND96asr_v4 or ND96amsr_v4 (Running Ubuntu-hpc 18.04)
+- Compute node(s), ND96asr_v4 or ND96amsr_v4 (Running Ubuntu-hpc 18.04), or HBv3 running CentOS-HPC 7.7

 ## Design
 The Node health checks only run on IDLE SLURM nodes (not on nodes with running jobs).
 If a node healthcheck fails, the node will be put into a DRAIN state (All jobs using this node will be allowed to complete, but not new jobs will use this node).
 If the issue that caused the healthcheck to fail is resolved, the net time the node health check is run the node will be move from the DRAIN state to the IDLE state, and will now be ready to accept new jobs.
-This example contains an example node check for ND96amsr_v4 (nd96amsr_v4.conf), it should be relatively easy to create similar configuration files for other specialty SKU's like HBv3,HBv2 and HC, and run health checks for those SKU's also using this framework.
+This example contains an example node check for ND96amsr_v4 (nd96amsr_v4.conf) and HBv3, it should be relatively easy to create similar configuration files for other specialty SKU's like HBv2 and HC, and run health checks for those SKU's also using this framework.

 ## What health checks are performed?